 Justify the purchases well, do not buy by buying, explaining that some toys are good for their learning or physical development and that others are only playful, although they are also important, they should be in second place on the priority scale.

-Reuse household items, donate unused clothing, recycle or make responsible consumption of light or water are positive attitudes for children.
+Reusing household items, donating unused clothing, recycle or making responsible consumption of light or water are positive attitudes for children.

 Remember that it starts with us and, before you know it, responsible consumption will be part of your family’s daily life.

 All the information that we give you in this article is for orientation since each child and each family is different and unique.